 Pierce potatoes with a fork and wrap each one in a double thickness of microwave-safe paper towel.
-Microwave on high for a total of 20 to 30 minutes, turning over and rearranging potatoes once, or until soft when pinched.
-(Alternatively, place pierced potatoes directly on oven rack and bake at 450 °F for 50 to 60 minutes.)
+Place in the microwave and cook at 50% power, turning once or twice, until the potatoes are soft, about 20 minutes.
+(Or, use the "potato setting" on your microwave and cook according to the manufacturer's instructions.)
+(Alternatively, place pierced potatoes directly on oven rack and bake at 450 degrees F for 50 to 60 minutes.)

 As soon as the potatoes are cool enough to handle, slice off top third (lengthwise) of each.
 Scoop potato flesh into a mixing bowl, reserving potato-skin shells.
 Sprinkle oil over potato flesh, season with salt and pepper and mash with a potato masher.

 Puree cottage cheese in a food processor.
 Add goat cheese and process until smooth.
 Scrape cheese mixture into mashed potatoes and mix with the potato masher.
 Gently fold in scallions and parsley with a rubber spatula.
 Taste and adjust seasonings.
 Mound potato filling into potato shells.
 Use the tines of a fork to give the tops a decorative finish.

 Set stuffed potatoes on a baking sheet or in a shallow baking dish and bake until golden and heated through, 30 to 40 minutes.
 Serve hot.

 2 starch, 1 medium-fat meat